Education in Nigeria

 Education in Nigeria is overseen by the Federal Ministry of Education.
-Local authorities are responsible for implementing state-controlled policy regarding public education and state schools.
+Responsibility for education is shared among the federal, state, and local governments.
 The education system is divided into kindergarten, primary education, secondary education, and tertiary education.
-Nigeria's federal government has been unstable since its independence from Britain, and as a result, a unified set of education policies has yet to be successfully implemented.
+Nigeria has national education policies, but their implementation varies significantly across states due to regional, economic, and administrative differences.
 Regional differences in quality, curriculum, and funding characterize the education system in Nigeria.
-Currently, Nigeria possesses the largest population of out-of-school learning youths in the world.
-The educational systems in Nigeria are divided into two: the public system, where students only pay for Parents Teachers Association (PTA), and the more costly private system, where students pay school fees and some other fees like sports, exam fees, computer fees, etc.
+Nigeria has one of the world's largest populations of out-of-school children.
+The educational systems in Nigeria are divided into two: the public system, where Students in public schools may pay PTA levies and other school-related charges, depending on the state and school, and the more costly private system, where students pay school fees and some other fees like sports, exam fees, computer fees, etc.

 Education in Nigerian schools takes place in English.
-On November 30, 2022, the education minister Adamu Adamu announced a government plan to abolish instruction in English in primary schools in favour of Nigeria's local languages.
+On November 30, 2022, the education minister Mal.
+Adamu Adamu announced a government plan to abolish instruction in English in primary schools in favour of Nigeria's local languages.